elias-cloudbiz/TradeMateAPT/Readme.md

 </p>

-## TradeMate PFT (Predictive Frequency Trading)
+## TradeMate APT (Assisted Predictive Trading)
-### Operator assisted automative analytics and position execution.
+###

-####  The software is made with purpose to simplify life of hobby and regular analysts and in heavy volatile markets such as virtual assets.
+#####  Is a pure light weight .NET Core based software in 'pre-alpha state' is made with solid purpose to open possibilities for developers to extend the software with; new integrated dynamic libraries (.dll) and assist operators in heavy volatile markets such as virtual markets and tokens.
+TradeMate APT serves with default pre-integrated library and parameters freely customization for improved strategies.

 **Table of content:**
 1. Introduction
+2. Operator Trainee
+    * Prerequisites
-    * What is TradeMate
+    * Monitor
-    * How does it work
-2. Setup and configuration
+3. Setup and configurations (Default core)
-    * Authorization properties
+    * Client Authentication
-    * Configuring parameters
+    * Configuring Default Parameters
-    * Optimizing parameters
-3. Operators
+4. Developer integration (To be released)
-    * Recommended foreknowledge
+    * Extension
-    * Prerequisites before use
+    * Exchanges
-4. Developers
-    * Adding connections and extensions

-*To be added..*